How to Apply to the D.O. Program

 - Physics (lecture and lab): 8 semester hours

 - Have taken the Medical College Admission Test (MCAT) in the past three years and report your scores directly to AACOMAS.
+MCAT scores must be no older than three years at the time of application.

 - Accept NYITCOM technical standards for acceptance and matriculation.